paulobtn/qutebrowser-userscripts/README.md

 ## twitter-to-nitter-proxy
 Proxies Twitter urls to [Nitter](https://github.com/zedeus/nitter) which is a lightweight Twitter client.

-## reddit-to-teddit-proxy
+## reddit-proxy
-Proxies Reddit urls to [Teddit](https://codeberg.org/teddit/teddit) which is a lightweight Reddit client.
+Proxies Reddit urls to [Teddit](https://codeberg.org/teddit/teddit) or [libreddit](https://github.com/spikecodes/libreddit) which are lightweight Reddit clients.